 Other Canning Ideas

 Homemade canned goods make excellent gifts for the holidays or for gift baskets any time of the year.
-If you are a fan of home canning, you might want to try making canned blackberry syrup or canned raspberry syrup.
+If you are a fan of home canning, you might want to try making canned blackberry syrup, raspberry orange jam, or canned raspberry syrup.
 If you like canned jam, you could make some orange rhubarb, pineapple rhubarb, seedless raspberry, or raspberry blueberry jam.
 Looking for a way to use an abundant apple harvest?
 Make some delicious canned applesauce.
 There are many possibilities!

 Are You Now Craving Homemade Blueberry Raspberry Jam?